DigitalMoose28/SecurityOnion-ISO-Customization/README.md

 </code></pre>
 ###############################################################################################################

-We are primarily concerned with three files: isolinux.cfg and ks.cfg and the distributed-airgap files
+We are primarily concerned with four files: isolinux.cfg, ks.cfg, so-functions and the distributed-airgap files
 ### isolinux.cfg configurations
 The isolinux.cfg file is the boot menu that allows the user to select how they want to boot the system.
 Since most methods of installing security utilize a mounted cdrom (ESXI, IPMI) we need to change isolinux.cfg to reflect this.